So how do you get into VCU? There’s no secret password, but there are some requirements. This is what you’ll need.

 Freshmen also are required to take the SAT Reasoning or the ACT test and have a personal computer.

-Freshman applicants younger than 22 years of age and all freshmen applying to the School of Nursing must submit official SAT or ACT scores.
+VCU requires freshman applicants younger than 22 years of age to submit SAT or ACT scores as part of their application to the university.
 It is recommended that you have your test scores sent to VCU electronically.

 Applicants whose native language is one other than English must submit scores for the Test of English as a Foreign Language (TOEFL) in addition to any other required test scores.